-This handbook is aimed at competitors or officials of for the Large Scale Off Road section, enabling them to have the information required for the national series at all times.
+This handbook is aimed at competitors, officials of the Large Scale Off Road section and those interested in our national series, enabling all to have the information required for the national series at all times.
 However, it should prove useful to all club racers too, as we hope it will give the reader more information about our national series.